urbit/urbit.org/content/grants/app-engram.md

 The app should be released.

-## Milestone 2 - Revision history, comments, and referencing - 15,000 WSTR
+## Milestone 2 - Revision history, comments, and referencing - $15,000 in WSTR

 This second milestone is building out the revision history log to allow for undo, redo, and time traveling through revision snapshots.
 This will serve as the foundation of the third milestone.

 There should be a revision history log in the UI that allows users to go back to previous snapshots as well as the ability to leave comments on the document or on sentences.

-## Milestone 3 - Collaboration - 25,000 WSTR
+## Milestone 3 - Collaboration - $25,000 in WSTR

 Allows multiple editors to modify the document and resolves the differences between the documents.
 There is not a need for live co-editing in this milestone as that is reliant on WebRTC or another streaming solution.